-The Assembly Judiciary Committee reports favorably an Assembly Committee Substitute for Assembly Bill No. 5039.
+The Assembly Appropriations Committee reports favorably the Assembly Committee Substitute for Assembly Bill No. 5039.

-As reported by the committee, the Assembly Committee Substitute for Assembly Bill No. 5039 requires correctional police officers to wear body worn cameras (BWC) and requires the development and implementation of a comprehensive plan to install a state-of-the-art camera system in State correctional facilities.
+This committee substitute requires correctional police officers to wear body worn cameras (BWC) and requires the development and implementation of a comprehensive plan to install a state-of-the-art camera system in State correctional facilities.